vdiaz1x/Anime-Database/README.md

 **ERROR**: data.forEach is not a function **RESOLUTION**: Had to fix how I passed data from the controller to the views

-There were a lot of errors, most of themm having to do with syntax and/or EJS rendering
+There were a lot of errors, most of them having to do with syntax and/or EJS rendering

 ## References

-The class lesson on auth and node-sessions for the authentification functions Help from classmates for clues/hints on how to approach specific problems
+The class lesson on auth and node-sessions for the authentification functions Help from classmates for clues/hints on how to approach specific problems The API documentation for my API, reading it carefully helped me out on how to use it